LukaHarambasic/inception.green-dashboard/README.md

 ## Migrating to Webflow

 Once the charts are finalized and working as expected, they can be easily migrated to the Webflow platform for the final website integration aka copy-and-paste.
+The libs have to be replaced by the correpsonding CDNs, these can be found in the `index.html`.